infinum/frontend-handbook/JavaScript/Angular.md

 *Guides are not rules and should not be followed blindly.
 Use your head and think.*

-## Core Libraries and Tools
+## Core Libraries, Configuration and Tools

 ### [Angular CLI](https://github.com/angular/angular-cli)

-If you are starting a new project, the best way to create a new project is by using Angular CLI.
+The best way to create a new project is by using Angular CLI.
 It will hide a lot of configuration behind the scenes (you will not have a webpack config exposed for editing), it does some optimizations when compiling your code and it offers some handy scaffolding tools.

 Install Angular CLI globally with `npm install -g @angular/cli` and check out what you can do with `ng help`.